Boba Shop Case Study: Pearl Lemon Boba

 Marketing cannot be forgotten in our shop’s set-up.

 We made offline and online efforts to ensure we hit the ground running.
 Marketing work began before a physical location was found.
-This was an absolute must to try to out rank the competition as we opened to try to convert as many people to become our loyal customers.
+This was an absolute must to try to rank the competition out as we opened to try to convert as many people to become our loyal customers.

 SEO efforts to enhance our visibility on Google and establish an active online presence.